Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 Step 1: Prepare the Samsung RF28T5001SR for Service

-On the RF28T5001SR specifically, always check the ice maker fill tube heater before assuming the fill cup or valve is bad — Samsung uses a small resistance heater to keep that tube from freezing, and when it fails, ice builds up inside the tube, backs up water, and mimics a valve or connection leak almost perfectly.
-Pull the fill tube and run your finger along the inside; if you feel ice blockage, you’ve found your real culprit and saved yourself the cost of parts you don’t need.
+With the RF28T5001SR, it’s crucial to check the ice maker fill tube heater before jumping to conclusions about the fill cup or valve.
+Samsung uses a small resistance heater to keep the fill tube from freezing, and when it fails, ice builds up inside the tube.
+This backs up the water and mimics a valve or connection leak almost perfectly.
+Pull the fill tube and run your finger along the inside; if you feel ice blockage, you’ve found your real culprit and saved yourself the cost of unnecessary parts.

 Step 2: Remove the Lower Rear Access Panel

-Locate the lower rear access panel on the Samsung RF28T5001SR, positioned approximately 8 inches from the bottom of the unit.
-Remove four Phillips head screws securing this panel – two screws on each side spaced 6 inches apart vertically.
+Find the lower rear access panel on the Samsung RF28T5001SR, positioned about 8 inches from the bottom of the unit.
+Remove the four Phillips head screws securing this panel — two screws on each side spaced 6 inches apart vertically.
 Set the panel aside to expose the water inlet valve, compressor area, and water line routing.
 The water inlet valve will be visible as a blue or black plastic component with electrical connections on the right side of this compartment.

 Step 3: Inspect the Water Inlet Valve Assembly